This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Caramel Drizzle

-• Unwrap the caramels and add them along with the heavy cream to a small saucepan over medium low heat.
-Stir until completely smooth and then set aside to slightly cool and thicken.
+• Add 10 ounces unwrapped soft caramels and โ…“ cup heavy whipping cream to a small saucepan and heat over medium-low heat.
+Stir constantly until the caramels are fully melted, then remove the pan from the heat and set it aside to cool and slightly thicken.

-• Once thickened and cooled, drizzle over cookies and add a sprinkle of sea salt.
+• Once thickened, drizzle the caramel over the frosted cookies and add a sprinkle of sea salt.
+Serve immediately.

 Nutrition